vladigleba/vladigleba.github.io/posts/gospel/god.md

 > For if our heart condemn us, God is greater than our heart, and *knoweth all things*.
 {% ct '1 John 3:20' %}

+God is omniscient in the fullest sense of the word.

 ## Does God know my thoughts?

 > O LORD, thou hast searched me, and known me.
 Thou knowest my downsitting and mine uprising, *thou understandest my thought afar off*.
 Thou compassest [comprehend] my path and my lying down, and *art acquainted with all my ways*.
 For there is not a word in my tongue, but, lo, O LORD, *thou knowest it altogether*.